vigneswara-propelo/harness-core/docs/api-standards/README.md

 # Harness API Guidelines

-This repo holds the collection of guides on writing APIs within Harness.
+This repo holds the collection of guides on writing APIs within Harness and relates to the APIs located at `https://api.app.harness.io/v1`.

 ## REST